Skip to main content

 ₹1,23,455₹ 123455

-Note: Amounts written out in words will be normalized only if written in English and if English is selected in the skill settings.
+Amounts written out in words are normalized only when they’re in English and English is selected in the skill settings.

-Vantage may not be able to normalize amounts of money if invalid words are used to denote a currency, for example: “12 ttt”.
+Vantage may not be able to normalize a money amount when invalid words are used to denote a currency — for example, 12 ttt.

 Text field